apache/infrastructure-website/content/pages/project-repo-policy.md

   - Projects can request new, blank Git repositories through <a href="https://selfserve.apache.org" target="_blank">selfserve</a>.
   - Each project can also request (using a Jira ticket) that Infra set up **one** private repository for use with tasks, such as fixing security issues in project code, that should not be publicly available.
 The requestor must provide reasoning for the need of a private repo.
 Only members of the project's PMC can see this repository or read its contents.
   - Review the Repository Access Policy below.
+  - Private repos must have commit/PR/issues email sent to a private list.

 ### Git Repos ###